deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 ___

 **Date Point: 16y2m AV**
-**Ceres facilit, Asteroid Belt, Sol**
+**Ceres facility, Asteroid Belt, Sol**

 ***Adam “Warhorse” Arés***

 “...Damn.”

-Titan peered into the little smuggler’s hole they’d found in the suit maintenance room one last time, angled his fibreoptic camera back and forth just to make sure there really were no further nooks or crannies in there that he’d missed, and reluctantly closed it up again.
+Titan peered into the little smuggler’s hole they’d found in the suit maintenance room one last time, angled his fiber-optic camera back and forth just to make sure there really were no further nooks or crannies in there that he’d missed, and reluctantly closed it up again.

 Shim had found it.
 Apparently it had the Arudrone scent all over it from where Sam Jordan had repeatedly accessed it, but its innards were totally bare.